 The DDA, as amended by the SEN and Disability Act 2001, placed a duty on all schools and LAs to plan to increase over time the accessibility of schools for disabled pupils and to implement their plans.
-St Paul's Church of England Primary School publishes accessibility plans within its Local Offer and its Inclusion policy.
+St Paul's Church Of England Primary School publishes accessibility plans, reflected in the school's Local Offer and its SEND policy.
 These can both be found on the website.